bwright70/Guide-to-Legos/Circles.md

 ### Lettuce Begin

-Alright first things first, we need to configure somethings.
+Alright first things first, we need to configure some things.

 We're going to create a configurations table called size.